-Select an article of interest to you from the Types of Research assignment related to your program area.
+Select an article of interest to you related to your program area.
 Summarize the article and its findings using the following guidelines.
 This paper averages 3-5 pages long.

 Complete citation of article in APA style.
 This should be the first thing on your first page of the body.